rse/stmux/src/stmux.md

   Enable mouse event handling.
 This enables the focus switching by left mouse click, the scrolling with mouse wheel and sends down mouse events to the terminal as mouse key sequences.

+- \[`-U`|`--full-unicode`\]:
+  Enable full Unicode handling in the screen rendering.
+This correctly displays East Asian wide characters, combining characters and surrogate pairs (like emojis), at the cost of a slightly slower rendering.
+The default is to treat all characters as single-width.

 - \[`-f`|`--file` *file*\]:
   Read specification *spec* from a configuration file.
 The